profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-2.md

 Check the `Provide guidance to help me set up a template that I can use with EC2 Auto Scaling` box

 Under `Amazon machine image (AMI) - required` click and locate `Amazon Linux 2 AMI (HVM), SSD Volume TYpe, Architecture: 64-bit (x86)`
-Under `Instance Type` select `t2.micro` (or whichever is listed as free tier eligable)
+Under `Instance Type` select `t2.micro` (or whichever is listed as free tier eligable in your region but i recommend using us-east-1 or N.Virginia region)
 Under `Key pair (login)` select `Don't include in launch template`
-Under `networking Settings` make sure `Virtual Private Cloud (VPC)` is selected Under `Security Groups` select `A4LVPC-SGWordpress`
+Under `networking Settings` make sure `Virtual Private Cloud (VPC)` is selected Under `Security Groups` select `Sunday-SGWordpress`
 Expand `Advanced Details`
-Under `IAM instance profile` select `A4LVPC-WordpressInstanceProfile`
+Under `IAM instance profile` select `Sunday-WordpressInstanceProfile`
-Under `Credit specification` select `Unlimited`
+Under `Credit specification` select `Unlimited` its fine as wwe wot be going over the burst limit...

-# STAGE 2B - Add Userdata
+# Phase 2B - Add Userdata

-At this point we need to add the configuration which will build the instance Enter the user data below into the `User Data` box
+At this point we need to add the configuration which will build the instance and install all we have manually installed in the previous phase, now all will be installed upon launch.

+Copy the user data below into the `User Data` box

 ```
 #!/bin/bash -xe